NVMe SSD is not detected in Windows 11

 ▸The NVMe SSD may be corrupted or damaged.

-Before you try the following methods, you can check whether the NVMe SSD exist installation and insertion problems.
+Before trying the following methods, you can check if the NVMe SSD has installation and insertion problems by checking if it exists.

-2. Remove the mounting screws, then insert the NVMe SSD into the slot and put the screws on it.
+2. Remove the mounting screws, then insert the NVMe SSD into the slot and secure it with the screws.

 3. Reboot your PC and follow the on-screen instructions.

-If the problem is not solved, then you can try the following measures.
+If the problem persists, you can try the following measures.

-1. Reboot your computer, press F2 or Del to enter the BIOS setup page when your PC is booting.
+1. Press F2 or Del to enter the BIOS settings when your computer is booting.
+Then, reboot your computer.

 3. Save your changes and restart your computer, and confirm if the NVMe appears in the BIOS.